OZmanSuliman/FooManagment/README.md

 # FooManagment
 the name got selected because the word food has close pronunciation as Food and Foo is commonly used in developers examples as a variable name.
+The App is developed using XCode 14.2, Swift Swift 5.7, UIKit, and tested on iPhone 13, iOS 16.4.1.

 https://user-images.githubusercontent.com/39956261/235357404-16a2e17d-6f36-48e9-8db9-44d2fdfbd9f3.MP4